toradle/hedera_ai_agent/README.md

 ```bash
 npm run langchain:structured-chat-agent
 ```
-> You may want to install `ts-node` globally to run the examples using: `npm install -g ts-node`
 ### 5 - Option C: Try the Human in the Loop Chat Agent

 ### 6 - Option D: Try Out the MCP Server